syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/Integration.md

-> Note: You need to include the “ej.widget.knockout.min.js” file library to achieve this behaviour and you need to pass the control properties as data attribute in input tag itself like data role behaviour.
+N> You need to include the “ej.widget.knockout.min.js” file library to achieve this behaviour and you need to pass the control properties as data attribute in input tag itself like data role behaviour.

 In an ASPX page, add an element to configure the DropDownList.